Table of Contents:

 Administration Console connection is not currently supported for Azure SQL repositories.

-Current implementation requires manual setup, in future releases this process will be included in our repository creator.
+Current implementation of Azure repository requires manual setup.
+In future releases this process will be included in our repository creator.

 Create an Azure SQL Database